axelio-dev/axelio-dev/readme.md

 ## ✒️ Programming languages

-I master / use these programming languages :
+I master / use these programming languages:
 <br /><a href="#">[![](https://skillicons.dev/icons?i=html,css,js,ts,&theme=dark)]()</a>

 ## 🧰 Tools used

-I sometimes/regularly use these tools :
+I sometimes/regularly use these tools:
 <br /><a href="#">[![](https://skillicons.dev/icons?i=nextjs,react,tailwind,mongodb,git,&theme=dark)]()</a>

 ## Platforms / Software used